Anglican Church of the Good Shepherd: History

 The Anglican Church of the Good Shepherd was constructed in 1892.
-The architect is unknown, however, it is possible that the design may be attributed to the work of John Hingeston Buckeridge, architect for the Anglican Diocese of Brisbane from 1886–1902.
+The architect is unknown, however, it is possible that the design may be attributed to the work of John Hingeston Buckeridge, architect for the Anglican Diocese of Brisbane from 1886 to 1902.
 Buckeridge lived in Sydney from 1892 and managed the design of church buildings from there.

 Reverend John Vincent, the first chaplain in the penal settlement of Moreton Bay, then part of the Diocese of Newcastle, arrived in 1829.
 Up until the late 1840s, parishioners held services in makeshift buildings, open-air services and in private homes.
 In 1848 land was chosen in the present Queen's Park in George Street for the first Anglican Church in Brisbane, St John the Evangelist.
 With the establishment of the Colony of Queensland in December 1859, it became necessary to form a new diocese within the Anglican Church.
 The Bishop of the new Diocese of Brisbane, Reverend Edward Wyndham Tufnell, arrived in September 1860.
 Tufnell brought with him six young clergymen, including the Reverend Thomas Jones who played an important part in the early days of the Church of the Good Shepherd and other churches of the diocese.

 By 1870, the Parish of Toowong had been formed and Brookfield was included as a remote part of that parish.
 By this time, Brookfield was settled by farmers and timbergetters who had arrived in the area in the late 1850s and 1860s.
 The Reverend Robert Creyke administered to the remote areas of the large parish.
 A centre for worship was established at Indooroopilly in 1887 and the Church of St Andrew was formally opened by William Webber, Anglican Bishop of Brisbane, on 25 August 1889.
 It is possible that Hedley Allen Dunn was the architect of this church.
 On 9 January 1890, the Parish of Toowong was divided and the boundaries of the Indooroopilly Parish were fixed, making Brookfield a remote part of the Indooroopilly Parish.
 Even with a change in Parish boundaries, the Anglican parishioners of Brookfield were still required to travel some distance to church.
 During one of his visits to Brookfield for services the Reverend Arthur Richard Rivers encouraged the local people to construct a church, and consequently, a Building Committee was established.